rojanroo/-Liang-Barsky-algorithm/README.md

 • I reproduced the algorithm from the C code from https://gist.github.com/ChickenProp/3194723

-•The explanations on the above website are comprehensive.
+•The explanations of the above website are comprehensive.
 Also, the reason why I did not explain it again.